reinator/tutorial_metabarcoding/_pages/handsOn_3.md

 2-) Let’s inspect the differences between the two outputs

-3-) What each column on the output *.contigs.DB.blastn6 mean?
-(Internet is your friend!)
+3-) What each column on the output <contigs_fasta>.DB.blastn6 mean?
+    Here you can either google it or (even better) run `blastn -help` to see what the default columns for the `-outfmt` are.
+By exploring the `blast -help` output you can even discover some non-default options that you may find interesting to include in your future blast alignments outputs.

 Discuss this with your colleages and then let's discuss this as a group!